fabi1816/super-duper-potato/docs/source/deployment.rst

 We are automating the deployment with the help of scripts In order of execution these are:

+- *stop-app.sh*
+    - Stops `Gunicorn`
+    - No need to stop `Nginx`, we'll just reload its configurations
+    - [ ] Always fails, not sure why...
 - *backup-prev.sh*
     - Deletes the old backup
     - Moves the currently deployed version to backup
     - Needs to be executed as root
-- *stop-app.sh*
+- *set-permissions.sh*
+    - Changes the owner of the code files to `ec2-user`
+    - This avoids a lot of issues with the permissions and the scripts
-    - Stops `Gunicorn`
+- *install-dependencies.sh*
-    - No need to stop `Nginx`, we'll just reload its configurations
+    - Installs all the python dependencies
 - *build-docs.sh*
     - Builds the `Sphinx` documentation
-    - Needs to be executed as root
 - *config-app.sh*
     - Deploys the static content of the potato site
-    - TODO: Deploys the documentation to the potato site
+    - [ ] TODO: Deploys the documentation to the potato site
-- *install-dependencies.sh*
-    - Installs all the python dependencies
 - *start-app.sh*
     - Loads the secrets into the environment
     - Starts `Gunicorn`